 Check out this one-day itinerary of Nelson Mandela attractions in Pretoria.
 (Photo: iStock)

-It's been a long walk to where South Africa is today, and while we still have a long way to go, 2018 marks a very special year where we celebrate the centenary of our nation's father - Tata Madiba.
+It's been a long walk to where South Africa is today, and while we still have a long way to go, there are many places where we can celebrate our nation's father - Tata Madiba.

 SEE: Get your proudly SA #Madiba100 t-shirt and be part of these Mandela centenary celebrations in Mzansi